GitHub

 Configuration Notes

 Operators can preconfigure GitHub App settings with GITHUB_APP_ID, GITHUB_APP_SLUG, and GITHUB_APP_PRIVATE_KEY.
-Users should not need to understand those values during normal project/task work.
+Users should not need to understand environment values during normal project or task work.